-- Shippers to describe hazardous materials correctly and include an emergency response telephone number on shipping papers, except as provided in 49CFR604(c). - A driver of a motor vehicle containing hazardous materials shall ensure that the shipping paper is readily available and recognizable to authorities in the event of accident or inspection.
-The shipping paper shall be distinctively tabbed, placed on top of the other shipping documents, or placed in the pocket of the driver's door.
-Emergency response information must accompany the shipping papers and shall be kept in the same manner as the shipping papers. - Drivers to keep hazardous materials shipping papers: - > In a pouch on the driver's door, or - In clear view within immediate reach while the seat belt is fastened while driving, or - On the driver's seat when out of the vehicle.
+- Carriers and drivers to quickly identify hazardous materials shipping papers, or keep them on top of other shipping papers and keep the required emergency response information with the shipping papers. - Drivers to keep hazardous materials shipping papers: - " In a pouch on the driver's door, or - " In clear view within immediate reach while the seat belt is fastened while driving, or - " On the driver's seat when out of the vehicle.